-Proton therapy for breast cancer treatment is “safe and effective.”
-That’s the conclusion of a new study released in the Journal of Clinical Oncology, which highlighted proton therapy’s ability to control cancer cells with much less toxicity in the heart and lungs as compared to conventional (x-ray) radiation therapy.
+Breast cancer proton therapy treatment is “safe and effective.”
+That’s the conclusion of a study released in the Journal of Clinical Oncology, which highlighted proton therapy’s ability to control cancer cells with much less toxicity in the heart and lungs compared to traditional radiation therapy (x-rays).

 “In our prospective trial of women with locally advanced breast cancer who required treatment of the internal mammary nodes, proton beam radiation therapy was safe and effective,” says Shannon M. MacDonald, MD, of Massachusetts General Hospital in Boston, and colleagues.